apecloud/kubeblocks/docs/api_docs/maintenance/cross-k8s-deployment/cross-k8s-deployment.md

 ***Steps:***

-The following steps can be performed separately in each cluster (without the `--context` parameter) or collectively in an environment with the information of three contexts (by specifying the `--contex`t parameter for each).
+The following steps can be performed separately in each cluster (without the `--context` parameter) or collectively in an environment with the information of three contexts (by specifying the `--context` parameter for each).

 1. Install Cilium, specifying the cluster ID/name and the cluster pool pod CIDR.
 Refer to the Cillium doc for details: [Specify the Cluster Name and ID](https://docs.cilium.io/en/stable/network/clustermesh/clustermesh/#specify-the-cluster-name-and-id).